anomdule/anomdule.github.io/_pages/predoc-journey.md

 One thing I learned during this application cycle is that Ph.D. admissions are rarely a simple **accept/reject** process.
 Depending on the department, an application may go through several stages, including faculty review, interviews, funding decisions, and final offers.

-The table below summarizes the progression of my applications — filter it by outcome if you like.
+The table below summarizes the progression of my applications —

 <div class="pd-widget">
 <div class="pd-filters" id="pdFilters">